theghostmac/theghostmac.github.io/content/english/blog/good-technical-writer.md

 **Tips:**

-- Collaborate with subject matter experts (SMEs) to deepen your understanding.
+- Collaborate with subject-matter experts (SMEs) to deepen your understanding.
 - Engage in self-study through books, online courses, and industry articles.
 - Attend workshops, webinars, and conferences relevant to your field.